 You rage on the behalf of others.
 And then you will sit in a circle, taking it in turns to berate your own hair, your own bellies, your own skin – the Teenage Girl Hate-In that is in every school, in every bedroom”.

 I recently read something that said if you are ever in trouble, if you are sad or afraid or overwhelmed, if you have done something either a bit stupid or very stupid, you should think about what you would say to your best friend if she came to you in the same situation.

 Would you analyse the details of her story, scrutinizing and replaying and dwelling on the especially bad parts?
 Would you tell her that she is doing a pretty crap job at life, overall, all things considered?
 That she is failing, because she spends all her money before pay day every single month, sometimes on rent and vegetables but sometimes in Zara?
 That she is inadequate, because she doesn’t actually know what contouring even means?
 Would you remind her that she is most certainly not beach-body-ready, because she hasn’t done any yoga today (or ever) and has neither consumed nor Instagrammed any kale-based juices?

 Of course you wouldn’t.
 You’d speak to her with kindness.
 You’d reassure her and remind her of all the very best parts of her self and her life.

 And so, as I muddle through my twenties, it’s something I try to remember.
-Now, my friends and I act as cheerleaders for each other’s lives.
-Our WhatsApp group is basically a place for us to take it in turns to panic and/or despair, only to be bolstered by the unconditionally kind words – plus the muscle-arm, kiss-blowing and heart-eyes emojis – from the others.
+I try to act as a cheerleader for my friends.
+Our WhatsApp group is basically a place for us to take it in turns to panic and/or despair, only to be bolstered by unconditionally kind words – plus kiss-blowing and heart-eyes emojis – from the others.
 But I also try, as much as I can, to act as a cheerleader for myself.

-All I do know, after reading Caitlin Moran’s words, is that if I should ever have a daughter, that column is going in a frame on her bedroom wall.
+All I do know, after reading Caitlin Moran’s words last week, is that if I should ever have a daughter, that column is going in a frame on her bedroom wall.